LamSlimenstein/blog/myBlog/about.md

 # Hi, there

 ### I am Diwakar.
-Sometimes I blog about building stuff and my insights about it.
+Sometimes I blog about building stuff on web and my insights about it.
+This blog is build upon HarpJS as static-site generator.